 Homework: Homework is intended as a means of increasing every students understanding, and as a means of mastering the course material.
-Every student is required to register at www.coursecompass.com with the use of course id ramsey25535.
-Homework will be evaluated for accuracy and completion in order to assess student's comprehension of material covered in lecture and to provide feedback to students on their progress.
+Every student is required to register at www.coursecompass.com with the use of the course i.d. ramsey89942.
+Homework will be evaluated for accuracy and completion in order to assess every student's comprehension of material covered in lecture and to provide feedback to students on their progress.
 All homework is assigned and completed online.